ldd/gatsby-source-github-api/README.md

 ## Tips and Tricks

-You'll probably want to use valid graphQL queries.
+You'll probably want to use valid GraphQL queries.
 To help you, Github has a [Query Explorer](https://developer.github.com/v4/explorer/) with auto-completion.

 ![Query Explorer](https://user-images.githubusercontent.com/1187476/30273078-69695a10-96c5-11e7-90b8-7dc876cc214a.png)